Qz07/powerOutage-Analysis/README.md

 Considering the fact that industrial customers require the highest amount of energy and their output can be directly represented by the states' GSP statistic.
 A robust GSP statistic may indicate a state's capacity to invest in and maintain critical infrastructure, potentially reducing the severity and duration of power outages.
 Conversely, states with weaker economic performance may experience longer outage times due to less well-made infrastructure.

-Therefore, the central question for this study is: __whether a states' utility industries' GSP is a significant factor that contributes to the severity of power outages__.
+Therefore, the central question for this study is: __whether a state utility industries' GSP is a significant factor that contributes to the severity of power outages__.
 This analysis will be vital to multiple parties, including policymakers and utility companies.
 The findings of the project will act as strong evidence for them to impose strategic investments in states' infrastructure to contribute to the propersity of the states.
 Our original question only considered the impact of overall GSP, however, as the project progresses, the guiding question evolved in response to emerging data patterns.
 And intuitively, it makes more sense to look at the GSP of utility industries because they are the main party that regulate the electrity supply.

 # Cleaning and EDA
 The initial data came in the style of Excel(.xlsx), with descriptions for columns.
 When directly reading in the excel file it returns a disorted dataframe with unescessay columns.
 Pre-cleaning was done on the initial file by manually deleted information that is outside of the data set and the data set was saved in 'outageClean.csv' as a csv file.
 This dataset was read in as `powerOutage` afterwards.